 The food offerings change on a regular basis and vary depending on the time of the year and the preference of the chefs, so it’s difficult to pinpoint exactly what is served and when.
 However, the following is an overview of the items that are regularly served at different stations:

 - Italian.
-Traditional dishes include standard pastas, such as spaghetti and meatballs, as well as more elaborate items, like shrimp and cheese ravioli and spinach ravioli.
+Traditional dishes include standard kinds of pasta, such as spaghetti and meatballs, as well as more elaborate items, like shrimp and cheese ravioli and spinach ravioli.